Debits and credits: Aspects of transactions

-To determine whether to debit or credit a specific account, we use either the accounting equation approach (based on five accounting rules), or the classical approach (based on three rules).
+To determine whether to debit or credit a specific account, we use either the modern accounting equation approach (based on five accounting rules), or the classical approach (based on three 'golden rules').
 Whether a debit increases or decreases an account's net balance depends on what kind of account it is.
 The basic principle is that the account receiving benefit is debited, while the account giving benefit is credited.
 For instance, an increase in an asset account is a debit.
 An increase in a liability or an equity account is a credit.

 The classical approach has three golden rules, one for each type of account: